St Matthew Passion

 And the high priest answered

-and said unto Him:
+and said to him:

 High priest

-I adjure Thee by the living God,
+I adjure you by the living God,

 Evangelist

-Jesus said unto him:
+Jesus said to him:

 Jesus

-on the right hand of power,
+sitting on the right hand of the power

-and coming in the clouds of Heaven.
+and coming on at the clouds of heaven.

 Evangelist

-Then the high priest rent
+Then the high priest tore

 High priest

-What further need have we of witnesses?
+What need have we for further witness?

 Evangelist